 Our production tooling is relatively expensive, with each "module," which consists of an automated assembly machine and the molds and molding machines that mold the components, costing several million dollars.
-Most of the modules are for the Clave product family.
+The modules are utilized for certain products.
 If the demand for these products changes significantly, which could happen with the loss of customers or a change in product mix, it may be necessary for us to recognize an impairment charge for the value of the production tooling because its cost may not be recovered through production of saleable product, which could adversely affect our financial condition.

 We have been and will be ordering production molds and equipment for our new products.
-We expect to order semiautomated or fully automated assembly machines for certain products in 2024.
+We expect to order semiautomated or fully automated assembly machines for certain products in 2025.
 If we do not achieve significant sales of these new/transitioned products, it might be necessary for us to recognize an impairment charge for the value of the production tooling because its costs may not be recovered through production of saleable product, which could adversely affect our financial condition.